parthtripathi21/LocalSkillHub/README.md

 **LocalSkillHub** is a full-stack skill and service exchange platform that connects individuals within a community.
 Users can post listings offering services (like music lessons, tutoring, repairs, etc.), browse others' listings, and manage their profiles securely.

-## 🚀 Demo

-👉 You can see on my Linked In

 ---

 ## 🧰 Tech Stack